chickenroyal/rain/README.md

 # Rain or No Rain

 Is it raining where you are?
 [Here's a website](https://chickenroyal.co.uk/rain) that'll tell you.
+How else are you meant to find out?

 ## APIs used